Join Us This Sunday

 The congregation worshiped in a small stone church on Duke and Cumberland streets for 30 years.
 Construction of the present building began in 1761.
 In 1766, the new church was dedicated with Henry Melchior Muhlenberg, the patriarch of the Lutheran Church in America, officiating.

-Holy Trinity is a living church – recognizing God’s goodness in yesteryear, the hearty expectation of God’s blessings in the present, and the confidence in God’s strength for the future.
+During the Revolutionary War, Civil War, two World Wars, the Cold War people came here to worship.
+To find hope and peace during the conflict and fear.
+To this day, Holy Trinity Lutheran is a living church – recognizing God’s goodness in yesteryear, the hearty expectation of God’s blessings in the present, and the confidence in God’s strength for the future.

 Who We Are